ingo/ingo.github.io/_recipes/fried_chicken_sandwich_with_slaw_and_spicy_mayo.md

 ---
-title: Fried Chicken Sandwich with Slaw and Spicy Mayo
-original_title: Fried Chicken Sandwich with Slaw and Spicy Mayo
+author: Son of a Gun, Los Angeles, CA
 category: Entrees
 description: If your idea of coleslaw is the pleated paper cup of shredded stuff alongside BLTs at the diner, it's time for a new rule.
 Slaw doesn't go with the sandwich, it goes on the sandwich.
 Slaws deliver on several fronts.
 They're crunchy, and sandwiches need crunch.
 Done right, slaws give a bright acidic kick to counter the fatty goodness of meats and mayo.
 And they provide a temperature contrast to warm sandwiches, like this fried-chicken masterpiece from Son of a Gun in Los Angeles.
 We can't think of a sandwich that doesn't deserve slaw, so pile it on.
+favorite: "\u2713"
-image: 740a59d9-c674-4e0d-930a-3b19fb0ee26a.png
+image: fried_chicken_sandwich_with_slaw_and_spicy_mayo.jpg
+original_title: Fried Chicken Sandwich with Slaw and Spicy Mayo
 size: 4 servings
+source: https://www.epicurious.com/recipes/food/views/fried-chicken-sandwich-with-slaw-and-spicy-mayo-51155290?intcid=inline_amp
+spicy: "\u2713"
 time: 1 hour
-author: Son of a Gun, Los Angeles, CA
-source: https://www.epicurious.com/recipes/food/views/fried-chicken-sandwich-with-slaw-and-spicy-mayo-51155290?intcid=inline_amp
-spicy: ✓
-favorite: ✓
+title: Fried Chicken Sandwich with Slaw and Spicy Mayo
 ---
 ### Ingredients

 **Spicy mayo and slaw:**